dportela24/ToDoApp/README.md

 ## Built with

-This project was developed using Spring Boot with authentication performed using JWT Authentification.
+This project was developed using Spring Boot + Maven with authentication performed using JWT Authentification.
 The database is managed through MySql using the Hibernate framework.

 ## Usage